 The entire lake is open to waterfowl hunting in season.
 Waterfowl blinds are available at Buckeye Lake by lottery.

 Four picnic areas with tables and grills are situated in quiet spots overlooking the lake.
 Mini shelters are available on a "first come, first served" basis.
 Three shelter houses are available for rent online.

 Two public swimming areas have parking and latrines.

-- Fairfield Beach on the south side of the lake
+- Fairfield Beach on the south side of the lake.

-- Crystal Beach on the north side of the lake
+- Crystal Beach on the north side of the lake.

 Beaches are open from Memorial Day to Labor Day.
 Swimming is permitted during daylight hours only.
 Swim at your own risk.
 Pets are NOT allowed on swimming beaches.